sagilar/kukalbrinterface/README.md

 ## Java module
 The folder ```JavaServer``` contains the Java code to be installed in the Kuka controller through the Sunrise Workbench application.
 The application enables a non-blocking Java server, which receives external commands via, e.g., the kukainterface Python module.

+Note the Python module won't work if the Java application is not properly installed in the Kuka controller.